 KTM eDrive 16 electric balance bike review

 Balance bikes are the perfect first step to getting nippers on to two wheels, but powered versions take things that one step further by introducing the concept of throttle control.
-Made by US company StaCyc (which is actually owned by Harley-Davidson), the KTM eDrive 16 is essentially an aluminium-tube framed 16in wheeled BMX that’s powered by a brushless motor and 20v 4Ah rechargeable lithium battery.
+Made by US company StaCyc (which is actually owned by Harley-Davidson), the KTM eDrive 16 electric balance bike is essentially an aluminium-tube framed 16in wheeled BMX that’s powered by a brushless motor and 20v 4Ah rechargeable lithium battery.

 Who's it aimed at?